 All the cotton we use is 100% organic cotton.
 Organic crops are grown without the use of chemical fertilizers, pesticides and insecticides.
 Organic cotton is 100% pesticide free.
 Pesticides pollute soil and water, killing wildlife and harming communities.
 Creating organic cotton yarn reduces CO2 emissions by 60% compared to conventional cotton.
 Read more about the kind of organic cotton that we use here.

 Tencel is made from eucalyptus wood pulp.
 In production over 99% of the solvents and chemicals used are captured and recycled.
-Making Tencel fibers reduces greenhouse gas emissions by almost 50% and water consumption by 90% versus conventional cotton.
+Making Tencel fibres reduces greenhouse gas emissions by almost 50% and water consumption by 90% versus conventional cotton.
 It feels soft, doesn’t crease and is durable.